 Town beach: Southern Norway is known for its coastline and beaches.
 Slightly out of the way, the town beach is a pleasant spot but very small.
 Most people seem to prefer lounging about on the grass, venturing down to the sand only when they fancy a paddle.

 Jerv FK: You could always do as I did and catch a football game.
-Local club Jerv play at the Levermyr stadion and are at the time of writing play in the second tier of Norwegian football.
+Local club Jerv play at the Levermyr stadion.
+Unfortunately since I visited, the club has dropped into the third tier of Norwegian football.

 While in Grimstad, there are a couple of local specialities you should seek out.
 One is of course a beer from Nøgne Ø. But as for snacks, here are a couple of suggestions.